 On 9 June 2015, the annual general meeting of Tallink Grupp AS approved the terms of a share option programme that allowed issuing options for up to 20 million shares.
-As at 31 December 2016 no options had been issued under the 2015 share option programme.
+As at 31 December 2017 no options had been issued under the 2015 share option programme.

-According to the resolution of the general meeting of 9 June 2015, the company was granted the right to acquire its own shares subject to the following conditions:
+According to the resolution of the general meeting of 9 June 2015, the Company was granted the right to acquire its own shares subject to the following conditions:

-1) The company is entitled to acquire own shares within five years as from the adoption of the resolution.
+1) The Company is entitled to acquire own shares within five years as from the adoption of the resolution.

-2) The total nominal values of the shares owned by the company may not exceed 10% of the share capital.
+2) The total notional value of the shares owned by the Company may not exceed 10% of share capital.

-3) The price payable for one share may not be more than is the highest price paid on the Tallinn Stock Exchange for the share of Tallink Grupp AS at the day when the share is acquired.
+3) The price payable for one share may not be more than the highest price paid on the Tallinn Stock Exchange for a share of Tallink Grupp AS at the day when the share is acquired.

-4) Own shares will be paid for from the assets exceeding the share capital, mandatory legal reserve and issue premium.
+4) Own shares will be paid for from assets exceeding share capital, mandatory legal reserve and share premium.

 No share buybacks have been performed since the adoption of this resolution.
-The Supervisory Board is authorized within three years as from 1 January 2016 to increase the share capital by EUR 25 000 000 to up to EUR 429 290 224.
+The Supervisory Board is authorized to increase the share capital by EUR 25 000 000 to up to EUR 386 736 302 within three years as from 1 January 2017.
 The Management Board of Tallink Grupp AS has not been granted the right to issue new shares.